 When we return to our trailhead, we will take a different route so we can pay respects to two poignant monuments – a touching Holocaust memorial and a tribute to the people who perished in a Second World War Warship, named after the city.

-Save this post in one of your Pinterest boards to access for later
+Save this post in one of your Pinterest boards to access later

 Total Distance: 5 miles (2-3 hours)

-Star this map and it will automatically download on your google map app.
+Star this map, and it will automatically download on your Google Maps app.
 You can also forward the map to anyone who might be interested.

 Part 1 Total Distance: 3 miles